Trying To Sell A Property For Long? 3 Questions You Should Ask Yourself

 Consider this.
 Properties similar to that of yours may be sold at Rs 50-55 lakh in the same locality but other property owners might be starting with a price tag of Rs 60-65 lakh.

 It is recommended to be realistic.
 If you want to sell your property faster, price it near the real threshold.
 You will save tremendous time and related costs with this approach.

-No need to keep a Rs 50-lakh property staying on the market for long and losing interest cost of at least 0.5 per cent a month (going by the normal bank fixed deposit rates), unless you have a strong reason that can get you far better returns.
+No need to keep a Rs 50-lakh property staying on the market for long and losing interest cost, unless you have a strong reason that can get you far better returns.